-Rice Cultivation: A Simple Guide from Soil to Supper
+Rice Cultivation: Step by Step from Soil to Harvest

 In this article, I’ll walk you through everything I know and have learned from others—how to grow rice in a way that’s practical, affordable, and suited to our climate.
 Whether you’re planting one bigha or a few pots in your backyard, this guide is for you.